smartcontractkit/documentation/docs/any-api/data-providers/google-weather.md

 layout: nodes.liquid
 section: ethereum
 date: Last Modified
-title: "Google Weather Oracle"
+title: 'Google Weather Oracle'
-permalink: "docs/any-api/data-providers/google-weather/"
+permalink: 'docs/any-api/data-providers/google-weather/'
 ---

 You can use Chainlink to digest weather information using [Google Cloud Public Datasets](https://cloud.google.com/public-datasets).
 We have a sample brownie repo showing how to interact with the contracts available in our [gcp-weather brownie repo](https://github.com/PatrickAlphaC/gcp-weather).
 More information on this oracle can be found in the following [Google Cloud article](https://medium.com/google-cloud/hedging-against-bad-weather-with-cloud-datasets-and-blockchain-oracles-7ba3e0150304).